lm-schulze/PMoLS/README.md

-# Physica Models of Living Systems
+# Physical Models of Living Systems
 Repository for exercises and homework in the course *Physical Models of Living Systems* at the University of Padova, A.Y.2025/26.

 Currently contains the following exercises: